Today is the 10th, and my Hugo site has been looked wrong. I forgot what I did to it, and it only deployed successfully once.

 Error: Command "apt-get update && apt-get install -y hugo" exited with 127

-Although I’m not a professional programmer, I vaguely remember that Vercel is a serverless platform whose build environment doesn’t provide a full Linux system, so it doesn’t support commands like apt-get
+Although I’m not a professional programmer, I vaguely remembered that Vercel is a serverless platform whose build environment doesn’t provide a full Linux system, so it doesn’t support commands like apt-get.

-So I went to Project Settings → Build & Development Settings and found these values (they were actually set this way):
+So I went to Project Settings → Build & Development Settings and found these values (they were indeed set this way):

 2 ¶

-That fixed the first problem, but a second issue appeared:
+That fixed the first problem, but then second issue appeared:

 Installing Hugo version 0.151.0 ← Hugo provided by Vercel